 Q: How can I get access to the GraphSense demo?

-Just drop an email to contact@iknaio.com and briefly explain who you are and why you want access to our demo.
-You will receive access credentials, and we will also sign you up for our public GraphSense users mailing list.
+Iknaio Cryptoasset Analytics GmbH is a company run by the core developers of GraphSense.
+It provides GraphSense-as-a-Service and you can get free access.
+Just drop an email to contact@ikna.io and briefly explain who you are and why you want access to our demo.
+You will receive access an API key and will also be signed up for further information.

 Q: How often is the data updated?